seanulus/self-assessment/README.md

 * Go through some lessons on Udemy to get a start on React.js and start learning some of the basic concepts.

 * Practice some white-boarding questions to get more comfortable handling the process and understand how to talk my way through a problem.

+### Technical Interview Questions

+1. What is a framework, and why use it?

+A framework is a collection of programs brought together to accomplish a task, make coding more efficient and generally make the lives of coders easier.

+2. Name every database association relationship.

+One-to-one, One-to-many, Many-to-many